apache/storm-site/_posts/2013-12-08-storm090-released.md

 ---
 layout: post
-title: Storm 0.9.0 Released
+title: Apache Storm 0.9.0 Released
 author: P. Taylor Goetz
 ---

-We are pleased to announce that Storm 0.9.0 has been released and is available from [the downloads page](/downloads.html).
-This release represents an important milestone in the evolution of Storm.
+We are pleased to announce that Apache Storm 0.9.0 has been released and is available from [the downloads page](/downloads.html).
+This release represents an important milestone in the evolution of Apache Storm.

 While a number of new features have been added, a key focus area for this release has been stability-related fixes.
-Though many users are successfully running work-in-progress builds for Storm 0.9.x in production, this release represents the most stable version to-date, and is highly recommended for everyone, especially users of 0.8.x versions.
+Though many users are successfully running work-in-progress builds for Apache Storm 0.9.x in production, this release represents the most stable version to-date, and is highly recommended for everyone, especially users of 0.8.x versions.

 Netty Transport
 ---------------
 The first hightlight of this release is the new [Netty](http://netty.io/index.html) Transport contributed by [Yahoo!
 Engineering](http://yahooeng.tumblr.com/).
-Storm's core network transport mechanism is now plugable, and Storm now comes with two implementations: The original 0MQ transport, and a new Netty-based implementation.
+Apache Storm's core network transport mechanism is now plugable, and Apache Storm now comes with two implementations: The original 0MQ transport, and a new Netty-based implementation.

-In earlier versions, Storm relied solely on 0MQ for transport.
+In earlier versions, Apache Storm relied solely on 0MQ for transport.
 Since 0MQ is a native library, it was highly platform-dependent and, at times, challenging to install properly.
-In addition, stability between versions varied widely between versions and only a relatively old 0MQ version (2.1.7) was certified to work with Storm.
+In addition, stability between versions varied widely between versions and only a relatively old 0MQ version (2.1.7) was certified to work with Apache Storm.

-The Netty transport offers a pure Java alternative that eliminates Storm's dependency on native libraries.
+The Netty transport offers a pure Java alternative that eliminates Apache Storm's dependency on native libraries.
 The Netty transport's performance is up to twice as fast as 0MQ, and it will open the door for authorization and authentication between worker processes.
-For an in-depth performance comparison of the 0MQ and Netty transports, see [this blog post](http://yahooeng.tumblr.com/post/64758709722/making-storm-fly-with-netty) by Storm contributor [Bobby Evans](https://github.com/revans2).
+For an in-depth performance comparison of the 0MQ and Netty transports, see [this blog post](http://yahooeng.tumblr.com/post/64758709722/making-storm-fly-with-netty) by Apache Storm contributor [Bobby Evans](https://github.com/revans2).

-To configure Storm to use the Netty transport simply add the following to your `storm.yaml` configuration and adjust the values to best suit your use-case:
+To configure Apache Storm to use the Netty transport simply add the following to your `storm.yaml` configuration and adjust the values to best suit your use-case:

 ```
 storm.messaging.transport: "backtype.storm.messaging.netty.Context"